shosanna/jocellyn.cz/source/2014-05-01-what-is-api.html.markdown

 layout: post
 ---

-When someone tries to explain me "what is an API", he always sais something like: "well, it is a programming interface, when you want to gain some information from a app, you can do it via API".
+When someone tries to explain me "what is an API", he always says something like: "well, it is a programming interface, when you want to gain some information from a app, you can do it via API".
 I really did not understand that.
 I finally got it when I started to work on a rails